AminAbd/LangGraph/README.md

 **Usage**: Open `Reducer.ipynb` to understand how the MessagesState reducer automatically manages message state.

+## 6. React with Memory

+An enhanced version of the ReAct agent that demonstrates **memory checkpointing** using LangGraph's `MemorySaver`.
+This implementation shows how to persist conversation state across multiple graph invocations using thread IDs.
+The key feature is the **memory system** that allows the agent to remember previous interactions, tool calls, and results within the same conversation thread.
+This enables context-aware follow-up questions (e.g., "Multiply that by 2" referring to a previous result) and maintains complete conversation history.
+Features memory checkpointing with `MemorySaver`, thread-based conversation management, and persistent state across invocations.

+**Usage**: Open `React_with_memory.ipynb` to see how memory checkpointing enables multi-turn conversations with context retention.

 ## Setup

 1. Create a `.env` file with your API keys: